Converses for Secret Key Agreement and Secure Computing: Implications for secure two-party computation

 where $\overline{B} = 1\oplus B$.
-The first condition above denotes the reliability of OT, while the second and the third conditions ensure security for party 1 and 2, respectively.
-Denote by $L_{\ep,\delta_1, \delta_2}(X_1, X_2)$ the largest length $l$ of an $(\ep, \delta_1, \delta_2)$-OT. \end{definition} When the underlying observations $X_1, X_2$ consist of $n$-length IID sequences $X_1^n, X_2^n$ with common distribution $\bPP{X_1X_2}$, it is known that $L_{\ep,\delta_1, \delta_2}(X_1^n, X_2^n)$ may grow linearly with $n$ (cf. \cite{NasWin08, AhlCsi13}); the largest rate of growth is called the OT capacity. \begin{definition}[\bf OT capacity] For $0< \ep < 1$, the $\ep$-OT capacity of $(X_1,X_2)$ is defined\footnote{For brevity, we use the same notation for SK capacity and OT capacity; the meaning will be clear from the context.
+The first condition above denotes the reliability of OT, while the second and the third conditions ensure secrecy for party 1 and 2, respectively.
+Denote by $L_{\ep,\delta_1, \delta_2}(X_1, X_2)$ the largest $l$ such that a protocol realizing an $(\ep, \delta_1, \delta_2)$-OT of length $l$ exists. \end{definition} When the underlying observations $X_1, X_2$ consist of $n$-length IID sequences $X_1^n, X_2^n$ with common distribution $\bPP{X_1X_2}$, it is known that $L_{\ep,\delta_1, \delta_2}(X_1^n, X_2^n)$ may grow linearly with $n$ (cf.~\cite{NasWin08, AhlCsi13}); the largest rate of growth is called the OT capacity. \begin{definition}[{{\bf OT capacity}}] For $0< \ep < 1$, the $\ep$-OT capacity of $(X_1,X_2)$ is defined\footnote{For brevity, we use the same notation for SK capacity and OT capacity; the meaning will be clear from the context.
 Similarly, the notation $L$, used here to denote the optimal OT length, is also used to denote the optimal BC length in the next section.} as